mojotech/helios2/README.md

 - http://localhost:5000

 #### Spin up Rails Console
+- have the docker image running in one terminal tab (`docker-compose up`)
-- `docker-compose run web bundle exec rails console`
+- in a second tab run `docker-compose exec web bundle exec rails console`
   - if it gives any errors, try the following command:
     - `docker-compose run web bundle exec rake app:update:bin`